Concrete Is Ripped Up Along Lakefront Ledge On Near North Side, Endangering Runners And Cyclists; Who Is Supposed To Fix It?

 “I definitely wouldn’t want to bring my child down here, because I could only imagine him tripping and falling,” said Brittany Yeldell.

 Yeldell is a first-time visitor to the lakefront and to Chicago.
-The chunks of concrete and holes – some down to the metal rebar – concern her.READ MORE: Innovative Express Care Defending Itself After City Says Vendor Misallocated 6,000 Vaccine Doses, But Contract Backs City
+The chunks of concrete and holes – some down to the metal rebar – concern her.READ MORE: Multiple Explosive Devices Found In Streeterville High-Rise After Man Found Dead In Condo, Sources Say

 It also concerns some locals.